ksundaysky/hibernate-config-workshop/README.md

-# Hibernate - simple configuration - STAGE - 1
+# Hibernate - simple configuration - STAGE - 2

-When you want to connect to database, you need database.
-So you need to install and run or only run database engine.
-For simplicity i choose h2 database engine.

-1. Download h2 database [here](http://www.h2database.com/html/download.html) (I recomend platform-independent zip file)

-2. Start database in server mode.
-You need to remember your credidentials to this db :)

-3. If you can log in to your db in server mode you are done with this stage, please `git checkout stage-2`
+Ok, so now we are done with db for a moment.

+Now we want to create java maven project to connect programmatically to our db.

+1. Add maven support for this project
+2. Import dependencies for hibernate and h2
+3. Try to build and run empty project